runs in your browser · nothing uploaded

 Files arrive wrapped, tagged, and ordered for parsing.
-The model gets the file tree first, then each file in a labeled block with its language and path.
-It navigates the bundle the way you'd navigate the repo.
+The model gets the tree first, then each file in a labeled block with its language and path.
+It navigates the bundle the way you navigate the repo.

-- treeOne ASCII map at the top so the model knows what it's reading before any file body.
+An ASCII map at the top, so the model knows the shape before it reads a single file.

 # Project Structure